West African Examinations Council: 50th birthday celebration

 In March 2002, the Council celebrated their 50th anniversary in Abuja, Nigeria.
-The theme of the Anniversary was "WAEC: 50 years of Excellence".
+The theme of the anniversary was "WAEC: 50 Years of Excellence."
 All member countries joined in the celebration in their respective countries, apart from the general celebration in Abuja, Nigeria.
-During this anniversary the book, "The West African Examinations Council (1952-2002): Half a century of Commitment to Excellence and Regional Cooperation", was launched.
+During this anniversary the book, "The West African Examinations Council (1952-2002): Half a Century of Commitment to Excellence and Regional Cooperation," was launched.

+Issuing of Digital Certificates

+In 2022, the Council launched a digital certificate access and confirmation platform, which provides a secure web- and mobile-based application that enables users to access, share, and confirm certificates.
+The digital certificates offer a convenient and secure way for individuals to access and share their academic achievements.

 Structure of the Council

-The West African Examination Council is known to have a strong committee.
-The structure of the council is divided into three major parts: International committees, National Committees, and Subcommittees.
+The structure of the council is divided into three major parts: international committees, national committees, and Subcommittees.

-The International Committee treat matters affecting all member countries and also harmonizes national views pertaining to policies of the council as a whole.
-The National committees handle matters relating to specific member countries.
+The International Committee treats matters affecting all member countries and also harmonizes national views pertaining to policies of the council as a whole.
+The national committees handle matters relating to specific member countries.
 It also assists in the articulation of national views on issues affecting the policy of the council as a whole.
 The subcommittees work on various aspects of the council's activities.
-The Finance committee, for example, is in charge of WAEC's financial status.
-There are many subcommittees, and they assist both the International and National committees.
+The Finance Committee, for example, is in charge of WAEC's financial status.
+There are many subcommittees, and they assist both the international and national committees.

 Examinations conducted

 The council conducts four different categories of examinations.
-They are International Examinations, National Examinations, Examinations conducted in collaboration with other examining bodies, and Examinations conducted on behalf of other examining bodies.
-The International exams are exams taken in the five countries with the WAEC ordinance.
+They are international examinations, national examinations, examinations conducted in collaboration with other examining bodies, and examinations conducted on behalf of other examining bodies.
+The international exams are taken in the five countries with the WAEC ordinance.
 It consists of:

 WASSCE (West African Senior School Certificate Examination):